cfpb/design-system/docs/pages/notifications.md

     variations:
       - variation_is_deprecated: false
         variation_name: Information
-        variation_description: The information notification is the base notification type without any modifiers.
-If your notification message requires further explanation, include that content in a paragraph following the main message.
-Notifications are hidden by default; you can toggle their visibility by adding or removing
+        variation_description: The information alert is the base alert type without any modifiers.
+If your alert message requires further explanation, include that content in a paragraph following the main message.
-          the `m-notification__visible` class to the base element.
         variation_code_snippet: >-
           <div class="m-notification
                       m-notification__visible">